CodeForAfrica/sensors.AFRICA-Dashboard-KE-HAP/map/README.md

 ```

 ### Publish
+Deployment to production happens automatically on merge to Master.

-build all files needed to run on a webserver, files will be compiled into `dist/`):
+To deploy manually, build all files needed to run on a webserver, files will be compiled into `dist/`):

 ```
 npm run build